 Fresh herbs, lemon and orange give Mediterranean flavor to Citrus Herb Grilled Leg of Lamb, right in your own backyard!

-As more people lean in to a Mediterranean eating style, lamb is a good fit.
+As more people lean in to a Mediterranean diet and eating style, lamb is a good fit.
 A traditional Greek, Moroccan and Spanish food, lamb lends itself to flavors of that region including lemon, garlic, onion, cumin, paprika, thyme, and rosemary.

 Depending on the cut, lamb works with your schedule.
 Quick cook or slow, grill or skillet, oven or slow cooker.
 In general, with meat, the farther from the hoof or ears, the more tender the meat.
 That’s because those muscles don’t have to work as hard as neck, shoulder, chest and legs.
 Tougher piece become more tender with low, slow cooking.
 The more tender the piece, the quicker the cooking.

+The way to cook lamb depends on the cut.
 For quick-cook meals, choose lamb ribs, loin or deboned leg of lamb.
 Lamb loin and rib chops are grilled in about 15 minutes.
 Rack of lamb is ideal for grilling or roasting.
 Ground lamb can be used in meatloaf, tacos, shepherd’s pie or lamb burgers.
 Lamb shoulder is good roasted or stewed, while shanks are best braised or slow-cooked.
 The leg comes from the hindquarter and is one of the most economical.
 Versatile leg of lamb can be butterflied, cubed for kabobs, cut into steaks, or cooked whole.
 In this Citrus Herb Grilled Leg of Lamb recipe, I cooked it on the rotisserie.
 Perfect for summer!
 However you cook it, medium rare is 145°F and medium is 160°F. A meat thermometer is the way to go.

 Once you buy, ground lamb should be used within a day or two of purchase.
 Cook chops, roasts and steaks within 3-5 days.
 If you want to store it longer, freeze ground lamb and stew meat for 3-4 months and lamb chops, roasts and steaks for 6 to 9 months.
 Thaw in the refrigerator before cooking.